-Part Balkan and part Mediterranean, and offering impressive ancient sites and buzzing modern nightlife, Macedonia packs in much more action, activities and natural beauty than would seem possible.
-Skopje remains one of Europe’s more unusual...
+Macedonia (Македонија) is hard to beat.
+Part Balkan and part Mediterranean, and offering impressive ancient sites and buzzing modern nightlife, the country packs in much more action, activities and natural beauty than would seem possible for a place its size.

 Sublime Ohrid is Macedonia's prime destination, with its atmospheric old quarter with beautiful churches along a graceful hill, topped by a medieval castle overlooking serene, 34km-long Lake Ohrid.
 Nearby, mountainous Galičica National Park offers pristine nature, while secluded beaches dot the lake's eastern shore.